 What is the name and contact details of the SEND coordinator?

-The SENDCO is Anita Wall.
-She can be contacted by telephone at school on 0115 929 1492 or by email: awall@nusa.org.uk
+The SENDCO is Ms Lauren Hemm.
+She can be contacted by telephone at school on 0115 929 1492.

 What training have staff received to help support pupils with special education needs?